DarkGhostHunter/Captchavel/README.md

 If you want to connect to the reCAPTCHA servers on `local` environment, you can set the `CAPTCHAVEL_LOCAL=true` in your `.env` file.

-> The transparent middleware also registers itself on testing environment, so you can test your application using requests made by a robot and made by a human, and an empty `_recaptcha` input.
+> The transparent middleware also registers itself on testing environment, so you can test your application using requests made by a robot and made by a human just adding an empty `_recaptcha` input.

 ## Configuration